ArjaanBuijk/CarND_Vehicle_Detection/writeup_report.md

 The end result can be summarized as follows:

-- The classifier is able to detect the black car very good.
+- The classifier is able to detect both the white & black car very good.
-- The classifier detects the white car less robustly, but still quite good.
-- The classifier does detect false positives, but the heatmap thresholding over several frames filters out most of them.
+- The classifier does detect a significant amount of false positives, and the heatmap thresholding over several frames filters is very important to get rid of those.
-- Every now and then the filtering does not fully work, and for a couple frames some false positives result in a flicker of a falsely detected car window.

-The main opportunities I see to make it even more robust against detection of false positives are:
+Even though it works well for this video, there is definitely a lot of room for improvement.
+I feel there are way too many false positives and rely too heavily on heatmap thresholding which is brittle.
+I do not expect the current logic to work well on other cases without having to do significant work in fine-tuning the classifier and the thresholding.

+Concretely, to improve it, I would focus on:

+- Optimize the classifier.
-- Further improve the classifier.
-Probably by using more or better training data for non-vehicles.
+- Use more or better training data, especially for non-vehicles.
-- Further improve the heatmap thresholding.

-And lastly, there is room for improvement to detect a larger bounding box for the full vehicle, while avoiding false positives.